- Intangible heritage

 Melodic and lyrical songs of the Luka village constantly attracted the attention of researchers-folklorists.
 The most complete study of the song tradition of the village was carried out by Professor of the Kyiv National University, honored worker of the culture of Ukraine Ivan Pavlenko.

 In the national band, there are several soloists, each of them has own individual style and own techniques of improvisation, making each component of the choir unique.
-The participants of the folk band today are frequent guests of a wide variety of festivals and venues of folk music in Ukraine.
-The skills of the Ukrainian band abroad was appreciated, in particular at the festival "Baltyka" in Lithuania.
-Members of the band personally created their costumes stylized under the traditional Ukrainian attire.

 In 2018, the song tradition of the village of Luka was included in the national list of elements of the intangible cultural heritage of Ukraine.